krzysiekdabrowski/AMLHC-final-exam/documentation/data.md

 In individuals with Parkinson's disease, their vocal measurements may indicate dysphonia-related voice irregularities.
 Inn healthy individuals, the same measurements may contain data reflecting normal voice characteristics without dysphonia.

+## Publication summary

+The publication presents an evaluation of traditional and novel measures to distinguish healthy individuals from those with Parkinson's disease (PD) by detecting dysphonia.
+A new measure called Pitch Period Entropy (PPE) is introduced, designed to be robust to confounding effects like noisy environments.

+They achieved 91.4% correct classification using a kernel support vector machine.
+The study concludes that non-standard methods are most effective in distinguishing between healthy and PD subjects.
+It explores various speech measurement methods and their applications in assessing dysphonia, focusing on sustained phonation tests.
+The data, consisting of sustained vowel phonations from male and female subjects with varying PD stages and years since diagnosis, were recorded using a microphone and processed for analysis.

+The publication and dataset published contribute to understanding of dysphonia in PD and provide insights into developing reliable telemedicine tools for remote patient monitoring.

 ## Fetching
 ***script: data_exploration.py***